Gospel Chorus performing at Hertz Hall

 Music 165: Berkeley Nu Jazz Collective

-Auditions for MU 165, The Berkeley Nu Jazz Collective will be held on Thursday, August 24th, from 1pm – 4pm, in Morrison 134.
+Auditions for MU 165, The Berkeley Nu Jazz Collective to be scheduled.
 Please contact Prof. Melford to sign up for an audition, and to ask any questions you may have about the audition process: mmelford@berkeley.edu

-Please note that the Music 168 series (private lessons) are open to Music Majors only and an audition is required at the beginning of each semester.
-All students, both new and returning, who want to enroll in Music 168 must complete an online application (currently under revision).
-More information about the 168 program can be found on the Music 168 page.
+Please note that the Music 168/167 series (private lessons) are open to Music majors and non-majors, respectively, and an audition is required at the beginning of each semester.
+All students, both new and returning, who want to enroll in Music 168/167 must complete an online application.
+More information about the 168/167 program can be found on the Music 168/167 page.
 Audition details are below:

 See info regarding University Symphony: Music 141.